GEOS270/FinalProject/docs/Project_Ideas.md

 # Project Ideas
 {: .no_toc }

 The ideas listed below are meant as a starting point, you should flush them out and come up with a suitable approach to analyze the problem.
 You are also free develop your own project idea.
 I suggest you focused on BC/Vancouver just because we are more familiar with local data sources.
-You are free to explore other geographical regions as well, but be advised that we may not be able to privide as much assistance with searching for data.
+You are free to explore other geographical regions as well, but be advised that we may not be able to provide as much assistance with searching for data.

 1. TOC